NasrinAlaei/FaceDetection_DNN/README.md

-Here's an English version of the README, along with additional details on the SSD (Single Shot Multibox Detector) model architecture:

 # Real-Time Face Detection using DNN Model
 This project demonstrates a simple real-time face detection program using a Deep Neural Network (DNN) model with OpenCV.
 The program utilizes the camera to detect faces in a video stream and draws a rectangle around them.